 Roses grow in almost all climates, from the arctic, Rosa laxa to the and steppes of Mongolia Rosa acicularis and on to the arid regions of Persia, Afghanistan and Turkestan Rosa persica There are also species that like to grow in moist swampy area such as Rosa palustrus and hundreds of species that grow all over the world in all types of climates from arctic to tropical..

 Before we talk about all the different uses of roses, which of them are more popular, and what you should consider planting in your garden, it is important to note what the main types are.
 To make things easy for you, we’ll talk about a classification scheme approved by the American Rose Society.
 This handy classification aims to reflect how the rose plant has evolved over the years.
 So, the three main types of roses are:

 Although you might not be familiar with the term ‘species roses’, you have surely seen them around plenty of times.
-Commonly referred to as wild roses, the roses that belong to the ‘Species’ category are single-petalled (have between 4 and 8 petals) and are once-blooming, meaning that they only bloom once per season.
-They grow as bushes that range in size from 0.5 to 6 meters.
+However did you know there are generally considered to be more than 300 species in 4-sub-genus?
+Commonly referred to as wild roses, the roses that belong to the ‘Species’ category are single-petalled (have between 4 and 8 petals) and grow as bushes that range in size from 0.5 to 6 meters.

 Species roses are labelled according to their Latin name which begins with the letter R. that means Rosa, followed by a second term that describes them such as foetida, canina, chinensis, etc. Species roses can also be found labelled by their common names.
 For instance, you can find R. foetida bicolour as ‘Austrian Copper’, R. canina as ‘Dog Rose’, R. chinensis as ‘China Rose’, and so on.